zoRynNn/WiiMark/README.md

 The SD icon shows how much memory the channels are taking up.
 The message button is for documentation/instructions.

+At the moment, the site is meant to be used on computers and tailored to 1080p resolution.

 # Info for images

 Recommended specs for the images is to use a very light format (like WebP) with a 19:10 ratio.
 Personally I use 420x220 images, then I round the corners with a radius of AT LEAST 45.
 Your mileage may vary.